mattjcurry/Presentations/Availability/Availability.md

 - With Vsphere, you cannot have more than one Vcenter per CF Install
 - You must have shared storage across all VMWare clusters.

+Shared nothing infrastructure is key to a successful availabilty strategy.
+    - a replicaton stream is a failure domain
+    - shared storage is a failure domain
+    - layer 2 networks are a failure domain

 ---